wabbajack-tools/mod-lists/phoenix-flavour/readme.md

 Please join [The Phoenix Flavour Discord](https://discord.gg/BpwXX5f) server for information in regards to the guide itself, or to simply show some appreciation to the TPF team.

+The Wabbajack version has an alternate profile inside Mod Organizer 2 for an LotD version of the guide. **Please do not contact Phoenix or Umgak for support with this.
+This is Lively's pet project and he shall suffer the consequences of his actions.**

 ## 1.2 Requirements Before Installing

 * Current build version of Wabbajack.
 This can be found on the [Wabbajack website](https://www.wabbajack.org/).